mathkimchi/mathkimchi.github.io/README.md

 That didn't work.
 It is disabling cross origin requests, so maybe it will work if I call the github API.

+---

+Well, I got another error, so I guess that is some progress.
+I will try not parsing the json.